k4kpk/k4kpk.github.io/sota-guides/Tray Mountain (W4G_NG-005).md

     * Condition of road from junction with Indian Grave Gap Rd to Tray Gap varies from year to year.
 Sometimes it is drivable in a sedan; sometimes it really needs 4WD + HGC.
     * Gates at both ends of IGG Rd.
 Season is unknown.
 No gates on TM Rd.
 * **Directions**:
-    * Getting to near the destination:
+    * Follow directions for "Atlanta to GA-75"
-        * N on GA-400 and go 47 miles.
-        * At end of 400 (@ GA-60) go straight onto GA-115.
-Go 4.8
-        * GA-115 turns R.  (About 60 minute drive to this turn.)
-Go 11.4.
-        * L on Tesnatee Gap Valley Rd.
-There's a left turn lane.
-Go 2.8.
-        * Go straight onto McAfee Rd.
-(Tesnatee turns left.)
-Go 0.2
-        * L on US-129 N at T. (About 1:15 total drive time to this turn.)
-Go 0.8.
-        * R on GA-75A.
-Go 8.0.
-(Pass Richard B Russell Scenic Hwy at 1:25 from trip start.)
-        * From intersection of GA-75A and GA-75, on GA-75 go north
     * Final approach (60 minutes - tell Google Maps to take you to 34.79921, -83.69089.
-This is much slower that Google estimates.):
+This is much slower than Google estimates.):
+        * L on GA-75
         * Watch for mile marker 8.  ~ 0.2 to TM Rd.
         * Watch for brown house on left, close to road, with no windows.
 TM Rd imminent.
         * R on Tray Mountain Rd.
 Small, thin sign "Bison View Lodge".
         * After about 15 minutes, large gate made of black logs on right.
 "No trespassing".
         * 5 more minutes to junction w/IGG Rd.
 Keep right on Tray Mountain RD (USFS-79).
         * 10 more minutes to Tray Gap.
 Roads to L and R with AT in center.
 (Both roads un-gated.)
-* **Food**
-    * Last McDonalds: GA-400 at GA-53 (38 miles north of I-285)
-        * If you miss it, you can swing by 1550 S MAIN ST, Cleveland, adding 5 minutes.
-    * Dinner: Barbecue in Helen or Barbecue at GA-400 and Hwy 53

 #### Drive Guide - Tray Mountain (Tray Gap trailhead) from Rocky Mtn at Indian Grave Gap Trailhead